St Paul’s Church, Knightsbridge

 Photo: Canaan, CC BY-SA 4.0.

-The Wellington Arch, also known as the Constitution Arch or as the Green Park Arch, is a Grade I-listed triumphal arch by Decimus Burton that forms a centrepiece of Hyde Park Corner in central London, at the corner where Hyde Park nearly meets Green Park.
+The Wellington Arch, also known as the Constitution Arch or as the Green Park Arch, is a Grade I-listed triumphal arch by Decimus Burton that forms a centrepiece of Hyde Park Corner in central London, the road junction near the south-eastern corner of Hyde Park.
 Constitution Arch is situated 1,200 feet east of St Paul’s Church, Knightsbridge.

 Places in the Area